 - a.
 A no-load money market mutual fund is an authorized investment under this subchapter if the mutual fund: - 1.
 Is registered with and regulated by the Securities and Exchange Commission; - 2.
-Provides the investing entityPROSPER with a prospectus and other information required by the Securities Exchange Act of 1934 (15 U.S.C.
-Section 78a et seq.) or the Investment Company Act of 1940 (15 U.S.C.
-Section 80a-1 et seq.); and - 3.
-Includes in its investment objectives the maintenance of a stable net asset value of \$1,0000 for each share. - b.
+Provides PROSPER with a prospectus and other information required by the Securities Exchange Act of 1934 (15 U.S.C.
+Section 78a et seq.) or the

+- 3. Includes in its investment objectives the maintenance of a stable net asset value of \$1,0000 for each share. - b.
 In addition to a no-load money market mutual fund permitted as an authorized investment in Subsection (a), a no-load mutual fund is an authorized investment under this subchapter if the mutual fund: - 1.
 Is registered with the Securities and Exchange Commission; - 2.
 Has an average weighted maturity of less than two years;